Your Legal Rights in the Workplace: Cancer and the ADA, FMLASave as Favorite

 - History of disability

 From July 1992 to July 1994, the act covered employers with 25 or more employees.
 After July 1994, ADA covers employers with 15 or more employees.
-If you have cancer, this law covers you if: 1) you choose to disclose you diagnosis to your supervisor, and 2) require reasonable workplace accommodations.
+If you have cancer, this law may cover you if: 1) you choose to disclose you diagnosis to your supervisor, and 2) require reasonable workplace accommodations.

 The Americans with Disabilities Act (ADA)...